alugowski/jupyter-forchaps/README.md

 letting the user input their own values, while hiding the boilerplate Python code.
 This way the focus can be on the underlying principles.
 Of course the underlying Python code is always available for inspection and modification.

+See screenshots of a notebook and example PDF in [example-images/].

 # Installation

 This assumes a Mac or Linux environment.